fiatjaf/volare/README.md

 Install it via [zap.store](https://zap.store/download), [Obtainium](https://github.com/ImranR98/Obtainium),
-[IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.dluvian.voyage) or go to the [release page](https://github.com/dluvian/voyage/releases) and download the latest apk file.
+[IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.dluvian.volare) or go to the [release page](https://github.com/dluvian/volare/releases) and download the latest apk file.

 I don't plan to publish this app in the Google Play Store.

 ## Some points of difference

-- Outbox model: Voyage discovers relays through nip-65 events and encoded relays in nprofiles/nevents.
+- Outbox model: Volare discovers relays through nip-65 events and encoded relays in nprofiles/nevents.
 It fetches data only from relays expected to contain the desired information.
 - Sign-in only via an external signer.
 - App can be used offline because posts are stored locally.